 The green port is for headphones and computer speakers.
 Blue port is for DVD player, MP3 player and pink port Is used for connecting microphones.

 7. USB cables

-The USB (Universal Serial Bus) cable is a standard cable that is used to connect universal devices or any personal computers.
+The USB (Universal Serial Bus) cable is a standard cable used to connect universal devices or personal computers.
 It is mainly used for short-distance digital communication.
-The digital data can be transferred using the USB cable.
-Nowadays the USB cable is used to charge devices like smartphones, Bluetooth speakers, trimmers and many more.
-The USB cables can be used to directly connect two devices.
+The digital data can be transferred using a USB cable.
+Nowadays, the USB cable is used to charge devices like smartphones, Bluetooth speakers, trimmers and many more.
+The USB cables can be used to connect two devices directly.
 The USB cable is connected to the USB port present in the computer system.
-The mouse and keyboard are also connected to a USB port as they are having USB cables.
-As the device is connected through the USB cable, the unplugging of USB cable when a device is running can cause damage to a device so whenever there is a need of removing USB cable first it should be eject safely and then it should be removed from the system.
+The mouse and keyboard are also connected to a USB port as they have USB cables.
+As the device is connected through the USB cable, the unplugging of the USB cable when a device is running can cause damage to a device, so whenever there is a need of removing the USB cable, first it should be eject safely and then it should be removed from the system.

 Advantages of Computer Cables